ShubhamPeri/gitsetup/README.md

-This repository is created to cover some of basic understanding about Git and GitHub.
+This repository is created to cover some of basic understanding about Git and GitHub.\n It covers:
-It covers:
        1) What is Git?
        2) Git core concepts.